By Bonnie L. Grant and Becca Badgett

 About Codling Moths

 The small brown to tan moths overwinter as larva in cracks of bark or other hidden areas.
 They pupate in spring and emerge winged shortly after.
-The moths lay eggs within three days of emergence.
+The moths lay eggs within three days of emergence which are tiny and nearly transparent.
 These hatch in 8 to 14 days.
 The newly hatched larvae must feed to grow and begin development towards cocooning stage.

+The larva enters the fruit, chewing as they proceed to the core.
+After digesting the fruit, it is released as frass (excrement) that spills from the entrance hole, making the fruit highly undesirable.
 They feed on the fruit until they reach full growth, which is ½ inch long, white with a brown head and a pink tinge at the end.
 The codling moth life cycle starts anew when these fat larvae attach themselves to a surface and cocoon for winter.
+Codling moth control is needed to eliminate this unpleasant scenario.

 How to Treat Codling Moth

 You need to know if you have the pests before you figure out how to treat codling moth infestations.
-There are traps with pheromone scents that attract the moths.
+Codling moth traps, containing pheromones (sexual hormones), that attract the codling moth can be used to determine the location where codling moth control is needed.
 Set these out when the tree is just blooming.
 If you find the moths in the trap, you will need to spray the trees or use mechanical or biological controls to prevent fruit damage.

 Controlling coddling moths is done through a variety of ways.
 One primary form of codling moth protection on fruit trees is to avoid the use of broad spectrum pesticides.
 These kill beneficial insects, such as some wasps, which eat the larvae.
-Also, make your garden bird friendly and invite your feathered friends to feast on the codling moth youngsters.
+Birds are important predators of this insect and an important means of codling moth control.
+Make your garden bird friendly and invite your feathered friends to feast on the codling moth youngsters.

 What Kills Codling Moths?